pwildconfluentio/cwd/README.md

 You can get to the game by browsing to your URL

-I'll suggest you create a QR code to make it easier for people with mobile devices.
+I'd suggest you create a QR code to make it easier for people with mobile devices.
+The game does not render well for computer based screens.

 To log into Splunk to see the dashboards, browse to your URL/splunk